tjelvar-olsson/biologists-guide-to-computing/source/managing-your-system.rst

 As this chapter highlights managing software installations can be onerous and tedious.
-What makes matters worse is that after you have installed a piece of software it can be very easy to forget how you did it.
+What makes matters worse is that after you have installed a piece of software it can be very easy to forget how one did it.
 So when you get a new computer you may find yourself spending quite sometime configuring it so that all your analysis pipelines work as expected.

 Spending time configuring your system may be acceptable if you are the only person depending on it.
-However, if other people depend on the machine as well it is not.
+However, if other people depend on the machine it is not.
 For example, you may end up responsible for a scientific web-service.
 In these instances you should look into automating the configuration of your system.